JackDougherty/jack-site/_portfolio/01coaching.md

   teaser: images/portfolio/coaching-600x400.jpg
 excerpt: "Listening, advising, and creating digital solutions in Boston and beyond"
 ---
-{% include figure image_path="images/portfolio/coaching-600x400.jpg" alt="coaching session on Zoom" caption="Working with Center for Leadership & Justice in Hartford CT" %}{: .align-center style="width:50%;"}
+{% include figure image_path="images/portfolio/coaching-600x400.jpg" alt="coaching session on Zoom" caption="Working with Center for Leadership & Justice in Hartford CT" %}{: .align-center style="width:90%;"}

-Digital strategy coaching available to community groups and non-profit organizations in Boston and beyond.
+Digital strategy coaching available to community groups and non-profit organizations in Boston and beyond. **Schedule a [free 30-minute Zoom meeting on my calendar](/calendar) to discuss what's on your mind**.

 Let's meet up to listen to your goals and the challenges you face.
 Let's find ways to **make your work for change more visible** with better data, interactive charts and maps, and digital storytelling tools to reach your desired audiences.

 I specialize in designing low-cost and easy-to-learn digital solutions that are customized for the specific needs of small-to-medium sized organizations.
 Also, I teach you and your team how to sustainably manage your digital tools, and avoid paying high-cost subscriptions for unnecessary services.
 See recent posts of my partnerships with people working for change on [housing](/housing), [education](/education), [safer streets](/streets), and [more examples](/more-examples).

-**Schedule a [free 30-minute Zoom meeting on my calendar](/calendar) to discuss what's on your mind**.
-Here's typical steps in my coaching process and questions to reflect on ahead of time:
+Overview of my coaching process, with typical questions to focus our work:

 1. Strategize
   - What's your organization's story of change?
-What is your mission and how do you make it work?
+What's your mission and how do you make it work?
   - What are some challenges your organization faces while working toward your goals?
   - How do you and your team prioritize how to spend your limited time and resources?